JakkuAzzo/MyMark/README.md

 # MyMark

 MyMark is a decentralized, personalized fingerprinting and detection tool designed to protect digital media against unauthorized use.
-It leverages invisible watermarking, perceptual hashing, and blockchain to allow content creators to mark their images and prove ownership in a tamper-resistant, trustless environment.
+It leverages invisible watermarking, perceptual hashing, and blockchain to allow everybody to mark their images, find all usage of their image / documents and prove ownership in a tamper-resistant, trustless environment.

 ## Project Aims & Need